Skip to main content

 Observation

-I noticed that the fake BSS chunk we controlled was in a readable region, which suggested I could upgrade it to an unsorted-bin chunk to trigger glibc writing main_arena pointers into name, then use a second fastbin dup to walk the top chunk pointer to __malloc_hook and overwrite it with a one-gadget.
+The fake BSS chunk sits in a readable region, so it can be upgraded to an unsorted-bin chunk to make glibc write main_arena pointers into name.
+A second fastbin dup then walks the top chunk pointer to __malloc_hook, which gets overwritten with a one-gadget.

 Stage 1 - libc leak: use the fake BSS chunk to free a forged unsorted-bin-sized chunk (size ~0x90 with correct in-use bits on the next chunk).
 When the unsorted chunk is freed, glibc writes main_arena pointers into its fd/bk fields, which are now inside the readable name buffer.
 Read them back to compute the libc base.
 Stage 2 - hook overwrite: run fastbin dup a second time to corrupt the fastbinsY field inside malloc_state so that the top chunk pointer is redirected to an address just behind __malloc_hook.
 Sequential mallocs walk the top chunk forward until the allocation lands at __malloc_hook.
 Write a one-gadget address there.
 The next call to malloc (or a deliberate double-free that triggers the allocator's abort path) fires the gadget and spawns a shell.